spsaucier/parenting-biblically/content/lessons/2016-07-06-introduction.md

 Parenting is probably our greatest role in life.
 If we bring other beings into this world, we bear some responsibility for their outcome.
 Parenting is full-time, 100%.
 It is tiring, frustrating, hard work.
 It will stretch and strain your marriage.
 It will bring some of your greatest struggles in life but also some of the greatest blessings.

 > “Life affords no greater responsibility, no greater privilege, than the raising of the next generation.”
-> - C. Everet Koop, M.D.
+C. Everett Koop, M.D.

 > "If you bungle raising your children, I don't think whatever else you do well matters very much."
-> — Jacqueline Kennedy Onassis
+Jacqueline Kennedy Onassis

 ### Parenting Extremes: